How much does a Director of Nursing make?

 Genie Healthcare

-Genie Healthcare offers attractive salaries for Director of Nursing roles.
-They have locations in several states, including New York, California, and Florida.
-Their focus on patient care makes it a great place for nursing leaders.
+Genie Healthcare provides rewarding Director of Nursing positions.
+They operate in several states and focus on creating a positive work environment for nursing leaders.

 -